 Nick Schultz and Boy van Poppel will join Trek-Segafredo from Deceuninck-Quick Step.
 IAM Cycling will become Rally Cycling in 2019 and Addé Jef van Munster joins the team.

 The team will retain the “TF” logo from 2017.
-According to the team, the “TF” stands for Trek and Segafredo, but some fans are sure it also means “This is F*cking” when viewed from the front.
+According to the team, the “TF” stands for Trek and Segafredo, but some fans are sure it also means something else when viewed from the front.
 Trek insists that’s not the case.

 The team has not yet revealed the sleeve sponsor for 2019.
 Dutch company Vermarc has usually appeared here, but Trek-Segafredo riders may wear black with a small Vermarc logo on the cuffs.